Locations:

 Femoral endarterectomies were performed in 49% of AISBR cases and 58% of ABF cases (difference not significant).

-The AISBR procedures were diverse in terms of endovascular devices used, but most had uncovered stents in the infrarenal aorta and common/external iliac arteries.
+A wide variety of endovascular devices were used in the AISBR procedures, but most had uncovered stents in the infrarenal aorta and common/external iliac arteries.
 Procedural outcomes of AISBR were as follows:

 At five-year follow-up, there was no significant difference between the groups in primary assisted patency, secondary patency, freedom from re-intervention, or major adverse limb events.
 Survival was 76.5% for AISBR vs. 100% for ABF (P = 0.07).